sharkymark/v2-templates/pod-with-goland/README.md

 1. Prompt user for CPU, memory, and disk storage
 1. Install [JetBrains projector CLI](https://github.com/JetBrains/projector-installer#Installation)
 1. Use `projector ide autoinstall` to download and install GoLand
+1. Install projector packages (you can alternatively put these into the image)
 1. Start the GoLand IDE
 1. Download, install and start code-server (VS Code-in-a-browser)